 Planning a quick visit to family-friendly Amsterdam?
 Here’s our itinerary for a weekend in Amsterdam with kids.

-This article may contain affiliate links which help support the site.
-If you click an affiliate link and make a purchase then we will earn a small commission at no additional cost to you.
+This post may contain affiliate links.
+If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.

-Day One – Orientation
+Day One – Orientation to Amsterdam

 We also learned very quickly that it was important to be careful when crossing the street as there are traffic lights for cars, bicycles and pedestrians.
 You must be sure to attempt crossing only with the pedestrian walk signal or you could be run down by a bicycle.
 By the time we had returned from our first walk around the canal district, I had been completely charmed by Amsterdam and was looking forward to more sightseeing the following day.
 We had an early dinner overlooking the canal at the Hard Rock Cafe just a short walk from our hotel and then called it a night.